MikhailK89/vue-crm/README.md

 password: 123456

 # Account page problem
 This page contains a request from https to http.
-This throws a cross domain error.
+It throws a cross domain error.

 # Guide
 A complete guide in russian to this project is in the folder `/guide.txt`